Bari Weiss: Early life and education

 Weiss was born in Pittsburgh, Pennsylvania, to Lou and Amy Weiss, former owners of Weisshouse, a Pittsburgh company founded in 1943 that sells flooring, furniture, and kitchens; they own flooring company Weisslines.
 She grew up in the Squirrel Hill neighborhood and graduated from Pittsburgh's Community Day School and Shady Side Academy.
-The eldest daughter among four sisters, she attended the Tree of Life Synagogue and had her bat mitzvah ceremony there.
+The eldest of four sisters, she attended the Tree of Life Synagogue and had her bat mitzvah ceremony there.
 After high school, Weiss went to Israel on a Nativ gap year program, helping build a medical clinic for Bedouins in the Negev desert and studying at a feminist yeshiva and the Hebrew University of Jerusalem.

-Weiss attended Columbia University in New York City, graduating in 2007.
+Weiss attended Columbia University, majoring in history and graduating in 2007.
 She founded the Columbia Coalition for Sudan in response to the War in Darfur.
-Weiss was the founding editor from 2005 to 2007 of The Current, a magazine at Columbia for politics, culture, and Jewish affairs.
-Following graduation, Weiss was a Wall Street Journal Bartley Fellow in 2007 and a Dorot Fellow from 2007 to 2008 in Jerusalem.
+From 2005 to 2007 Weiss was the founding editor of The Current, a magazine at Columbia for politics, culture, and Jewish affairs.
+After graduating, she was a Wall Street Journal Bartley Fellow in 2007 and a Dorot Fellow from 2007 to 2008 in Jerusalem.

 Columbians for Academic Freedom

-As a student at Columbia, Weiss took an active role in the Columbia Unbecoming controversy.
-Following the release of the film Columbia Unbecoming in fall 2004, alleging classroom intimidation of pro-Israel students by pro-Palestinian professors, she co-founded Columbians for Academic Freedom (CAF) together with Aharon Horwitz, Daniella Kahane, and Ariel Beery.
-Weiss said she had felt intimidated by Professor Joseph Massad in his lectures, and she thought he spent too much time talking about Zionism and Israel for a course about the entire Middle East.
+After the 2004 release of the film Columbia Unbecoming, which alleged classroom intimidation of pro-Israel students by pro-Palestinian professors, Weiss, Aharon Horwitz, Daniella Kahane, and Ariel Beery co-founded Columbians for Academic Freedom (CAF).
+Weiss said she had felt intimidated by Professor Joseph Massad during his lectures and thought he spent too much time talking about Zionism and Israel for a course about the entire Middle East.

 In response to the release of the film, Columbia put together a committee to examine the allegations.
 The committee criticized Massad, but emphasized a lack of civility on campus, including from pro-Israel students who heckled some of their professors.
 Weiss criticized the committee for its focus on individual grievances, maintaining that students were intimidated because of their views.

-In her 2019 book, How to Fight Anti-Semitism, Weiss describes the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.
-The activism initiated by Weiss was alleged by Glenn Greenwald to be "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions."
-Weiss has called Greenwald's characterizations "baseless", saying that she "advocated for the rights of students to express their viewpoints in the classroom", adding, "I don't know when criticizing professors became out of bounds."
+In her 2019 book How to Fight Anti-Semitism, Weiss describes the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.
+Glenn Greenwald has alleged that the activism Weiss initiated was "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions".